frioux/blog/content/posts/nesting-middleware-in-golang.md

 <!--more-->

-Maybe this is news to everyone else, but I couldn't quite figure out how to apply middleware to more than a single handler in Go.
+Maybe this isn't news to everyone else, but I couldn't quite figure out how to apply middleware to more than a single handler in Go.
 Well over the weekend it magically clicked.